Fireboltofdeath/flamework-binary-serializer/README.md

 	map: Map<Instance, boolean>;
 	set: Set<{ type: "string"; value: string } | { type: "number"; value: number }>;

-	packed: PackedObject;
+	packed: DataType.Packed<PackedObject>;
 }

-// This interface will take up 2 bytes.
+// This interface will take up a byte and 8-10 bits.
-// 1 byte for the i8, and 1 byte for 8 booleans.
+// 1 byte for the i8, 8 bits (1 byte) for 8 booleans, and 1-2 bits for the optional field.
-// Without packing, this interface would take 9 bytes. interface PackedObject extends DataType.Packed {
+// Without packing, this interface would take up to 11 bytes.
+//
+// Packing also optimizes `optional` values by using a single bit for the presence of the value.
+// Packing recursively applies to the entire object, including things like arrays, other objects, etc. interface PackedObject {
 	num: DataType.i8;
 	a: boolean;
 	b: boolean;